mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Justification

-Webchart EHR should be able to validate that CDAs that are stored within webchart either do or do not conform to basic CDA schema requirements.
+WebChart EHR should be able to validate that CDAs that are stored within WebChart EHR either do or do not conform to basic CDA schema requirements.

 #### Test Methodology

-All CDAs stored within a Webchart EHR will be run through schema validation regardless of the document's origin.
+All CDAs stored within a WebChart EHR will be run through schema validation regardless of the document's origin.
 Documents may originate within the WebChart EHR system or be imported from a third party application of manual upload.
 The schema validator will be installed within the MIE production environment to ensure the security of all PHI contained in the documents.
 Only results of the validation will be made available, document content will not be revealed to developers during testing.

 The number of valid vs. invalid CDAs and their sources will be reported.

 #### Results

 **All Documents:**
 Valid CDAs: 1079